 Program Overview

 Thank you for your interest in the nursing program of Oakland Community College (OCC).
 The nursing program at OCC is rigorous and incorporates a variety of experiences.
-A typical week for a student might include 3-4 hours of theory lecture, two 8-hour clinical shifts in an agency setting (day or evening; some weekend rotations may be required), and three hours of lab on another day of the week.
+A typical week for a student might include 3-4 hours of theory lecture, two 8-hour clinical shifts or one 12-hour clinical shift in an agency setting (day or evening; some weekend rotations may be required), and 3 hours of lab on another day of the week.
 More information about the nursing program, including required immunizations, is available in the nursing student handbook.

-Students interested in nursing should meet with a counselor for an unofficial checklist (at the Highland Lakes or Southfield Campus) and attend an information session as early as possible.
+Students interested in nursing should meet with a counselor at the Highland Lakes or Royal Oak Campus and attend an information session as early as possible.

 In order to be eligible to apply, students must meet minimum admission requirements.
 Meeting the minimum requirements does not guarantee admission to the program.
 Applicants are considered for admission based on the selection process outlined in this guide.
 The nursing department does not maintain a waiting list.
 Therefore, students who are not accepted must reapply.

-The OCC Department of Nursing offers the Associate Degree Nursing curriculum.
-The program leads to an Associate Degree in Applied Science and prepares graduates to provide direct nursing care at a novice level in a variety of health care settings.
+The Oakland Community College (OCC) Department of Nursing offers the Associate Degree Nursing curriculum.
+The program leads to an Associate Degree in Applied Science and prepares graduates to provide direct nursing care at a beginning-staff-level in a variety of health care settings.
 Successful completion of the program requirements qualifies students to apply for the National Council Licensure Examination-Registered Nurse (NCLEX-RN).
 Satisfactory achievement on this exam qualifies graduates for state licensure as Registered Nurses (RN).

 Associate Degree Nursing Program Tracks